jun0rr/bash-tools/README.md

 ./pwg.sh -h
 ---------------------------------
  PWG - Random Password Generator
-        Version: 202504.03
+        Version: 202504.04
        Author: Juno Roesler
 ---------------------------------
  Usage: pwg [-h | -S] | ([-a] [-l] [-m <symbols>] [-n] [-s] [-u] [-w]) <length>
-   Each option can be provided multiple times to increase occurrence When no option is provided, the default is: '-l -n -s -u'
+   Each option can be repeated to increase the occurrence of its character type.
+   When no option is provided, the default is: '-l -n -s -u'
  Options:
-   -a: Use letters and numbers in password;
+   -a: Use lowercase letters, uppercase letters, and numbers.
-   -h: Print this help text;
+   -h: Print this help text.
-   -l: Use lower case letters in password;
+   -l: Use lower case letters in password.
-   -m <symbols>: Use custom set of symbols in password;
+   -m <symbols>: Use a custom set of symbols instead of the default.
-   -n: Use numbers in password;
+   -n: Use numbers in password.
-   -s: Use symbols in password;
+   -s: Use symbols in password.
-   -S: Show default symbols character set;
+   -S: Show default symbols character set.
-   -u: Use upper case letters in password;
+   -u: Use upper case letters in password.
-   -w: Use lower case and upper case letters in password;
+   -w: Use lowercase and uppercase letters only.

 # Generate 12-character password (default: letters + numbers + symbols)
 ./pwg.sh 12             # Output: 3+pJ9.sP7{eE